eteitelbaum/academic-website/content/post/2021-06-09-stata-and-markdown/index.en.markdown

 ## Statamarkdown in R

-With Doub Hemken's [Statamarkdown](https://github.com/Hemken/Statamarkdown), you can knit your .Rmd or .RMarkdown file in the usual way to create a document like an .html or .pdf or a blog post.
+With Doug Hemken's [Statamarkdown](https://github.com/Hemken/Statamarkdown), you can knit your .Rmd or .RMarkdown file in the usual way to create a document like an .html or .pdf or a blog post.
 There is a nice tutorial on how to use it [here](https://www.ssc.wisc.edu/~hemken/Stataworkshops/Stata%20and%20R%20Markdown/StataMarkdown.html).

 At the time I am writing this post, Statamarkdown is good for producing documents but [does not work](https://github.com/Hemken/Statamarkdown/issues/12) for running code interactively in a notebook.
 Also, Statamarkdown does not automatically remember what code you ran from one chunk to the next.
 In order to run a code chunk sequentially that builds on the previous chunk, you have to enable the `collectcode = TRUE` option.
 Here is what the output looks like: